Civil and Mineral Engineering

 Core Courses

-APS1032H Introduction to Energy Project Management,
+APS1032H Introduction to Energy Project Management

-MIE515H Alternative Energy Systems,
+MIE515H1 Alternative Energy Systems

 MIE1120H Current Energy Infrastructure and Resources.